What is Mucositis in cancer treatment?

 - Increased mucus or thicker saliva.

-The good news is mucositis typically goes away on its own once your treatment is finished.
-This can take two to four weeks with chemotherapy – or up to eight weeks with radiation.
-In the meantime, there are some steps you can take to reduce this side effect from happening.
+As long as there is no infection, mucositis heals on its own.
+The healing process can take up to two to four weeks with chemotherapy - or up to eight weeks with radiation.
+In the meantime, there are some measures you can take to minimise this side effect.

-Lastly, if you are struggling with food try soft, moist foods, or try adding gravy or sauces to meals.
+1. If you are struggling with food try soft, moist foods, or add gravy or sauces to meals.
 It also helps to let meals cool down before eating, as hot foods can irritate the mouth.